Jay-Shah-92/weddlist/README.md

 ##  FAQs

 * **Q: Why is my login failing?**
-  **A: Verify that your email and password are correctly registered in the database.**
+  **A**: Verify that your email and password are correctly registered in the database.

 * **Q: How do I deploy this on a live server?**
-  **A: Configure IIS and update your `Web.config` with the production DB connection string.**
+  **A**: Configure IIS and update your `Web.config` with the production DB connection string.

 ---